addu390/addu390.github.io/_posts/2022-05-08-fraud-and-risk-assessment.md

 - **Time-series data store (InfluxDB):** Datastore for application events.
 Rules are evaluated by querying the data.

 ### 2.5.
 Conclusion
 The applications of the Anomaly detector are endless as long as data is published to a time-series data store and have use cases across domains: abnormal queries on the database, frequency of APIs, usage of tools (Cloud Trail), change in user privileges, resource utilization spikes, and many more.
-The action items for detecting anomalies are open-ended, and lastly, the rule evaluation is not limited to a query on the time-series data store.
+The action items after detecting anomalies are open-ended, and lastly, the rule evaluation is not limited to a query on the time-series data store.
 The extension could be having an ML decision layer for the query data.

 ## 3. Kill Switch Service